lucas-r-oliveira/marcus-bikeshop/README.md

 This project is for a technical exercise.

 # 2. Installation & Setup
-⚠️ Before cloning the repository ⚠️
+⚠️ Before cloning the repository ⚠️ <br>
 This repository is composed of other git repos.
 That means this repo is composed of git submodules.
 So, to clone the repo you need to:
 ```
 # Clone the repository